-The Baptist Faith and Message confession adopted by the Southern Baptist Convention in 1963 specifically stated that this confession was not to be used as a creed.
-But now these radical inerrantists are ministers have not been either intellectually or physically lary, that they have sought to improve their preparation through whatever resources were available to them, and that many of them have battled all their lives to promote the cause of a devout learning.
-One thinks of men like Richard Furman and Jesse Mercer, both of whom had very little schooling, but who gave themselves indefatigably to the task of training themselves for the ministry, and with distinguished success.
-They both labored hard to promote the cause of theological education.
-It is significant that today two of our best denominational schools are named nificant that today two of our best denominational schools are named inational glants who, despite the fact that they had little schooling, inational glants who, despite the fact that they had little schooling, refused to surrender their minds and their ministries to ignorance.
+The Baptist Faith and Message confession adopted by the Southern Baptist Convention in 1963 specifically stated that this confession Was not to be used as a creed.
+But now these radical inerrantists are Ministers have not been either intellectually or physically lazy, that they have sought to improve their preparation through whatever resources were available to them, and that many of them have battled all their lives to promote the cause of a devout learning.
+One thinks of men like Richard Furman and Jesse Mercer, both of whom had very little schooling, but who gave themselves indefatigably to the task of training labored hard to promote the cause of theological education.
+It is significant that to grow the cause of theological education.
+It is significant that to promote the cause of theological education.
+It is significant that today two of our best denominational schools are named rurman University and Mercer University, in honor of these two denominational giants who, despite the fact that they had little schooling, refused to surrender their minds and their ministries to ignorance.

-One of the programs in this seminary of which the seminary community is proud is the associate program, established for men and women who have not had an opportunity to finish their collegiate work, and who have come to this institution the better to prepare themselves for the work of the ministry.
-The history of this program shows that these men and women have gone from this campus to do effective and sometimes distinguished work in their diverse ministries.
-All of us are deeply pleased to accord them something that they have earned-an honored place in the fellowship of this seminary.
+One of the programs in this seminary of which the seminary community is proad is the associate program, established for men and wohen who have not had an opportunity to finish their collegiste work, and who have come to this institution the better to prepare themselves for the work of the ministry.
+The history of this program shows that these men and women have gone from this campus to do effective and sometimes distinguished york in their diverse ministries.
+All of us are deeply pleased to accord them something that they have earned-wan honored place in the fellowship of this seminary.

-With respect to our denominational affiliation we should notice also the fact that many if not most of our denominational controversies have have involved our seminaries, and that some of these controversies have found our seminaries at the very denter of the storm.
-Before we had any southern Baptist seminaries, theological education was close to the center of the anti-mission and Cambbell controversies which occurred during the first half of the nineteenth century.
-Seminaries of Southern Baptists have been involved in the stormy Landmark controversy, the turbulent whitsitt controversy, the fundamentalist controversy, the Elliott controversy, the Broadman controversy, and now the inerrancy controversy.
-Obviously we do not have time this morning to discuss all of these controversies and their seminary involvements, since I understand that we are supposed to get out of here not later than 2:00 p.m.:
+With respect to our denominational affiliation we should notice also the fact that many if not most of our denominational controversies have involved our seminaries, and that some of these controversies have found our seminaries at the very center of the storm.
+Before we had any southern Baptist seminaries, theological education was close to the center of the anti-mussion and Campbell controversies which occurred during the first half of the nineteenth century.
+Seminaries of Southern Baptists have been involved in the stormy Landmark controversy, the turbulent whitsitt controversy, the fundamentalist controversy, the furbulent troversy, the Broadman controversy, and now the inertancy controversy.
+Obviously we do not have time this morning to discuss all of these controversies and their seminary involvements, since I understand that we are supposed to get out of here not later than 2:00 p.m.